douglasgscofield/MLGtest/README.md

-MLGtest
+MLGtest: A conservative test for asexuality
 =======

-MLGtest implements a test for asexuality based on the number of observed multilocus genotypes (MLGs).
+MLGtest implements a conservative test for asexuality based on the number of observed multilocus genotypes (MLGs).
 For each of a given number of iterations (default 1000), _n_ multilocus genotypes are constructed based on given allele frequency distributions.
 The number of unique MLGs and the MLG frequency count are